bengreatrix/cops_and_robbers_project/README_template.md

 ### Game Mode 2:

 In this mode, two people will be playing.
-One player will connect to the Robber and ther other player will connect to the Robber over the network.
+One player will be the Copbot while the other player will connect to the Robber over a linked network.
 The rules of the game are the same.

 ## Contributions